JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 #### Compatibility mode for web targets

-You can enable compatibility mode for your web application.
-This means, cross-compilation for both the `js` and `wasmJs` targets.
+You can enable compatibility mode for your web application to ensure it works on all browsers out of the box.
-Given this fallback mode, when you create a website, it works on all browsers out of the box, as modern browsers use a Wasm version and older ones use a JS version.
+In this mode, modern browsers use the Wasm version, while older ones fall back to the JS version.
+This mode is achieved through cross-compilation for both the `js` and `wasmJs` targets.

 To enable compatibility mode for your web application: